Unprecedented LTL volumes, hot markets, and strained capacity are in the forecast for summer.

 If you’re shipping in these markets, we recommend choosing high-speed, technology-optimized, hubless shared truckload shipping with FlockDirect.
 Flock Freight taps into the truckload carrier network to move your shared truckload shipments, thereby solving the LTL capacity crunch and skipping the damage-prone hub-and-spoke network in one fell swoop.
 Our patented algorithms enable a smarter way to ship — we pool your partial freight with that of other shippers, eliminate unnecessary stops, remove gas-guzzling trucks from the road, and deliver exactly at the time you choose.

 That’s it for this month — get out there and finish June strong by placing your time-sensitive orders today.
-We’ll be back in July with fresh market insights for the summer months.
+We’ll be back in August with fresh market insights for the rest of summer.
 Stay cool, and enjoy the holiday weekend!

 Chance Jones, our Senior Pricing Analyst at Flock Freight, leverages 12 years of freight industry experience and simplifies market conditions to help you navigate the ebbs and flows of pricing, capacity, and service.